-- Turn on the GeneXpert Dx System, then turn on the computer and log on.
-The GeneXpert software will launch automatically.
-If it does not, double-click the GeneXpert Dx software shortcut icon on the Windows[®] desktop. - 2.
-Log on using your username and password. - 3.
-In the GeneXpert System window, click Create Test. - The Create Test window displays.
-The Scan Patient ID barcode dialog box displays. - Scan or type in the Patient ID.
+- If using the GeneXpert Infinity instrument, power up the instrument.
+The GeneXpert software will launch automatically or may require double-clicking the Xpertise software shortcut icon on the Windows desktop. - Log on to the GeneXpert Instrument System software using your user name and password.
+2. - 3.
+In the GeneXpert Dx System window, click Create Test (GeneXpert Dx) or Orders and Order Test (Infinity).
+The Create Test window appears. - Scan or type in the Patient ID.
 If typing the Patient ID, make sure the Patient ID is typed correctly.
-4. - The Patient ID is associated with the test results and displays in the View Results window and all the reports.
-The Scan Sample ID barcode dialog box displays. - Scan or type in the Sample ID.
+The Patient ID is 4. associated with the test results and is shown in the View Results window and all the reports. - 5.
+Scan or type in the Sample ID.
 If typing the Sample ID, make sure the Sample ID is typed correctly.
-5. - The Sample ID is associated with the test results and displays in the View Results window and all the reports.
-The Scan Cartridge Barcode dialog box displays. - Scan the barcode on the cartridge.
-Using the barcode information, the software automatically fills the boxes for the following fields: Select Assay, Reagent Lot ID, Cartridge SN, and Expiration Date.
-Viewing and Printing Results.
+The Sample ID is associated with the test results and is shown in the View Results window and all the reports. - Scan the barcode on the Xpert MTB/RIF cartridge.
+Using the barcode information, the software automatically fills the boxes 6. for the following fields: Select Assay, Reagent Lot ID, Cartridge SN, and Expiration Date. - 7.
+Click Start Test (GeneXpert Dx) or Submit (Infinity).
+In the dialog box that appears, enter your password, if required. - For the GeneXpert Infinity System, place the cartridge on the conveyor belt.
+The cartridge will be automatically loaded, the test will run and the used cartridge will be placed into the waste container.